ut-ras/RobotathonESP32/docs/_sections/_guide-primaries/getting-started/bluepad.md

 This means you will have to pass the controller handle into functions if you want to use them in there.
 Here is a basic example:

 {: .highlight}
-This sample only provides the basic structure of how you would break your logic up into different functions.
+This sample only provides the basic structure of how you would break your logic up into different functions as good practice.
 You may edit it however you please!
 {: .callout-blue}

 ```